marcuslull/AIGM/README.md

 ## Overall

 While a perfect, fully autonomous AI GM for a long-term campaign is still a stretch, a more structured, rule-focused game with a shorter duration and pre-defined narrative is much more achievable. [cite: 68] By combining AI with human oversight, structured design, and integration with existing tools, you can create a compelling and engaging AI-powered RPG experience. [cite: 69]

+## Current Focus

+* **Hybrid Approach:** Begin focusing on implementing a vector database to store embeddings of game events, lore, and feedback.
+This will be tested by allowing the History AI to make queries against the vector database.
+* **Data Collection**: Continue collecting data, using handoff and continuity, for future training.
+* **Fine-tuning:** Future plans include leveraging the data collected to fine-tune the AI Models.